 On the other hand, not smiling at all will ALSO make us look nervous.
 This is because some people, instead of putting on a smile, tension their muscles when they feel nervous and that creates a stiff facial expression.

+- Whenever the other person is smiling.
 Forgetting to smile when someone else is will obviously make the other person feel insecure.
 “Why didn’t he/she smile?
 Did I say something wrong?”

+- Whenever you’re about to take off.
 It signals that you like the person, that you have enjoyed your conversation and it will reassure the other person that you’re up for meeting again.